puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 Conditional statements allow you to write Puppet code that will behave differently under different conditions.

-By writing conditional logic in your manifest allows the system to draw upon facts accessible through the facter tool.
+Writing conditional logic in your manifest allows the system to draw upon facts accessible through the facter tool.
 For example, you can configure your Puppet manifests to perform as desired on a variety of operating systems and under differing system conditions.
 Pretty neat, huh?

 Puppet supports a few different ways of implementing conditionals: